 Fish Springs herd not part of July 29 Pine Nut roundup

-A wild horse roundup that was delayed in February is due to resume on July 29, the Bureau of Land Management announced on Tuesday.
+A wild horse roundup that was delayed in February is due to resume July 29, the Bureau of Land Management announced on Tuesday.

 Spokeswoman Lisa Ross said the plan is to gather around 148 horses over five days.